nmferraro5/gtex_v8_rare_eoutliers/README.md

 Setup
 -----
 First set paths in `paths`.
-Then run (or better yet, also add to your .bashrc):
+Then run to access the path variables:
 ```
 source <path to repo>/paths
 ```